 What if I told you that many cyber attacks were largely preventable?
 Social engineering is not a new phenomenon, yet people in a number of organisation’s continue to fall for them.

-This is because they prey on the on the most vulnerable aspect of security – human nature.
+This is because they prey on the on the most vulnerable aspect of security – human error.

-Social engineering attacks infiltrate the minds of unsuspecting victims, manipulating them into disclosing valuable information or carrying out actions that can harm their organisation.
+Social engineering attacks infiltrate the minds of unsuspecting victims, manipulating them into disclosing valuable information and personal data, or carrying out actions that can harm their organisation.

 In this post, we’ll discuss the world of social engineering and examine real life examples.
 We’ll then offer 10 actionable steps you can take to fortify your business.